-Infrastructure Fund (BEIF) grant funding.
-These tasks include the construction of the La Morita and Monte de los Olivos wastewater treatment plants that will free up capacity in the San Antonio de los Buenos facility as well as the construction of the Tecolote-La Gloria WWTP.
-The final design includes the implementation of green building practices as part of the technical construction specifications.
-For example, the final design considers the use of materials that will provide a good balance between cost and durability and also considers the use of materials from the region to avoid transportation costs and emissions.
-The final design specifications describes the availability of materials and its characteristics so the contractors have the option to select materials with low toxicity such as paint, plaster, pipes, packages etc. It also requires the use of equipment with low energy consumption, and sensors to control light operation.
-It was requested to document any change in materials o action that imply energy savings or improvements to the environment.
-Appropriate Technology Assessment of alternatives: As part of the project's development, the considered alternatives for the wastewater collection expansion were evaluated based on the following parameters: - Cost - O & M Cost - Material and Equipment Reliability - Environmental Impacts - Social/Community Acceptance - Technology and sustainable practices The alternative analysis considered the use of pipe materials in compliance with norms and current regulations.
+I Sustainable BMP: The final design includes the implementation of green building practices as part of the technical construction specifications.
+For example the use of materials that will provide a good balance between cost and durability, it also considers the use of materials from the region to avoid transportation costs and emissions.
+The final design specifications describes the availability of materials and its characteristics so the contractors have the option to select materials with low toxicity such as paint, plaster, pipes, packages etc. It so requires the use of equipment with low energy consumption, solar panels for lighting and automatic controls.
+It was requested to document any change in materials o action that imply energy savings or improvements to the environment, during the project execution.
+Appropriate Technology Assessment of Alternatives: As part of the project's development, various alternatives were evaluated based on the following parameters: - Cost - O & M Cost - Material and Equipment Reliability - Environmental Impacts - Social/Community Acceptance - Technology and sustainable practices The alternative analysis considered the use of pipe materials in compliance with norms and current regulations.
 PVC and Asbestos-cement pipes were evaluated according to the soil type.
 In order to reduce costs and make the best use of the project area topography, the shortest routes were considered for pipe alignments.
 Crossings through paved avenues were also reduced to the minimum as well as crossing with drinking water pipes and telephone lines.
 Pipe diameters were calculated using slopes and velocities accordingly to avoid silt build up (septic conditions) and at the same time minimize ditch works and the use of lift stations.
 Maximum flow rate was also considered for pipe requirements.
-Treatment capacity was also considered and pipe layout was designed based on existing right of ways, according to Urban land use plan.
+Treatment capacity was also considered and pipe layout was designed based on existing right of ways, according to the Urban Land Use Plan.